Granite cathedrals formed before life existed. San rock art spanning 40,000 years. Rhino tracked on foot. This is Matobo.

 Yes.
 We provide directions and GPS coordinates upon booking.
 Take Robert Mugabe Way south from Bulawayo — it becomes Matopos Road and continues to the park.
 The final stretch is gravel but well-graded.
 A standard sedan is fine in dry season; higher clearance recommended in the rains.

 Yes, though it's approximately 440km (5–6 hours by road).
-Many guests fly into Bulawayo instead — daily connections from Harare and Johannesburg.
+Many guests fly into Bulawayo instead — daily connections from Harare, Johannesburg, and Victoria Falls.

 No airstrip at the lodge, but charters can land at Bulawayo airport.
 We arrange the onward transfer.